An industry in the spotlight

 While innovation that cleans up production methods and improves efficiency is not lacking, there is a clear and pressing need to alleviate larger environmental pressures while maintaining a robust economy.
 I set out to determine what kind of progress is being made to incorporate agricultural innovations into Almería’s production systems.
 How can we reimagine the future of this region to scale back plastic coverage and mitigate the problems facing a rapidly-desertifying region?
 What I found along the way was a variety of perspectives, both within and outside of Spain, that are looking at the problem with a futuristic approach.

-Greening the desert is possible!
+Greening the desert with greenhouses is possible!

 To begin with, what would such a reimagining look like?
 I let my own imagination run wild: